 How To Prevent This Attack

 The best way to avoid this attack is by purchasing the more popular and well-received products.
 However, you should keep in mind that despite this, Lenovo is quite a popular household brand, and they also suffered an attack.

 As such, even if you’re only using products made by reputable manufacturers, it’s vital to keep your security software up to date to patch out any of the problems that may be discovered afterward.

 5. Residual Fingerprints

 Sometimes, hackers don’t really need to use advanced techniques to get hold of your fingerprints.
 There are times when all they need is the remnants left over from a previous scan to get past the security.

 Everyone leaves their fingerprints on objects as they use them.
 A fingerprint scanner is not an exception.
 The prints that can be harvested off a scanner are almost guaranteed to be the one that unlocks it.
 This is similar to forgetting a key in the lock when you open the door.

-The hacker might not even need to copy the prints off the scanner.
-The fingerprint scanners used on smartphones usually detect fingerprints by emitting light onto your finger, and then record the light back to the sensors.
+The hacker might not even need to copy the prints off of the scanner.
+The fingerprint scanners used on smartphones usually detect fingerprints by emitting light onto your finger and then record the light back to the sensors.
 Threatpost has reported how a hacker could trick the scanner into granting access via a residual fingerprint.

 A researcher by the name of Yang Yu successfully tricked a smartphone fingerprint scanner into granting access to a residual fingerprint.
 This was done by putting a reflective, opaque object on top of the scanner.
 This fooled the scanner into thinking the leftover print was an actual finger and granted him access.